 Expenses that can be identified with a specific program or supporting service are charged directly to the program or supporting service.
 Expenses which apply to more than one functional category have been allocated based on estimates made by management.

-Advertising and marketing:
+Advertising:

 The Foundation expenses marketing costs as incurred.
-Advertising expense was \$9,422 and \$6,482 for the years ending December 31, 2020 and 2019, respectively.
+Advertising expense was \$10,845 and \$9,422 for the years ending December 31, 2021 and 2020, respectively.

 Recent accounting pronouncements: